ais-climber/a-la-mode/README.md

 # 🔗 Links and Resources
-For more details on what makes this neuro-symbolic interface work, see our [paper](https://journals.flvc.org/FLAIRS/article/download/130735/133901).
+For more details on what makes this neuro-symbolic interface work, see [Redacted]

 What drives our program is the idea that neural networks can be used as formal semantics of knowledge bases.
 If you're interested in learning more, I highly recommend starting with: